stephanrauh/ngx-extended-pdf-viewer/README.md

 # ngx-extended-pdf-viewer

 Bringing Mozilla's pdf.js to the Angular world.
-Well, not just displaying PDFs.
-If you only need the base functionality, I'll happily pass you to [the project of Vadym Yatsyuk](https://github.com/vadimdez/ng2-pdf-viewer/).
-Vadym does a great job delivering a no-nonsense PDF viewer.
-However, if you need something that can easily pass as the native viewer on a gloomy day, ngx-extended-pdf-viewer is your friend.

-# Features

-- Searching
-- Printing
-- Sidebar with thumbails, outlines, and attachments
-- Rotating
-- Download and upload
-- Zoom
-- Full-screen mode
-- various selection tools
-- standard display or even / odd spreads (like a book)
-- various approaches to scrolling (vertical, horizontal, "wrapped" scrolling)
-- Internationalization (providing translations to several dozen languages)
-- plus the ability to deactivate each of these features.

-Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.0.943.
+That's not only the core PDF viewer, but also the UI.

+[Follow this link](projects/ngx-extended-pdf-viewer/README.md) for a detailed description of how to use the PDF viewer.

 ## Build and run the demo project